scottvr/homofo/README.md

      - `GAMMA` then ranks that pruned list by frequency.

 5. **LENGTH_WEIGHT (length bonus)**
-   - **What it does:** Adds a normalized bonus proportional to a candidate’s length, so multi-syllable or multi-word respellings (e.g. “bean” vs “bee”, or “per pill” vs “per”) can win.
+   - **What it does:** Adds a normalized bonus proportional to a candidate’s length, so multi-syllable or multi-word respellings can win.

 ---